 After working with the Department of Human Services for several years managing group homes and doing treatment foster care in their home, as a couple, Linda and Melvin Guiggey decided they wanted to try to do more for children who required out of home placement.

-In 2001, The Northern Lighthouse Incorporated employed three people in the residential facility to start the program.
+In 2001, The Northern Lighthouse, Inc. employed three people in the residential facility to start the program.

 We currently have over 100 employees and offer the following services to assist families and children that have varying disabilities.
 HCT, Case Management, Residential Treatment, Outpatient Therapy, and Section 28 Services.